jagadish165/realswift/README.md

 from realswift.browser_utils import open_browser

 open_browser("https://www.amazon.in")                                   #Opens amazon.in browser
-click("Search Amazon.in")                                               #Tries to identify "Search Amazon.in" string from the website and clicks it
+click("Search Amazon.in")                                               #Tries to identify "Search Amazon.in" string from the webpage and clicks it
-type_keys("apple watch")                                                #Enters "apple watch" in the search field press_keys("enter")                                                     #Clicks enter scroll_find_click("Apple Watch Series 9","down",10,exactmatch=False)    #Tries to identify "Apple Watch Series 9" substring by scrolling down 10 times click("Bank offer")                                                     #Tries to identify "Bank offer" string from the website and clicks it click("See details",item_position=2,exactmatch=False,offsety=3)                  #Tries to identify second "See details" string from the website and clicks offset of 3 pixels" click("Offer 2")                                                        #Tries to identify "Offer 2" string from the website and clicks it scroll("down",4)                                                        #Scrolls down 4 times
+type_keys("apple watch")                                                #Enters "apple watch" in the search field press_keys("enter")                                                     #Clicks enter scroll_find_click("Apple Watch Series 9","down",10,exactmatch=False)    #Tries to identify "Apple Watch Series 9" substring for each scroll down 10 times click("Bank offer")                                                     #Tries to identify "Bank offer" string from the webpage and clicks it click("See details",item_position=2,exactmatch=False,offsety=3)         #Tries to identify second "See details" string from the webpage and clicks offset of 3 pixels click("Offer 2")                                                        #Tries to identify "Offer 2" string from the webpage and clicks it scroll("down",4)                                                        #Scrolls down 4 times
-click("Back")                                                           #Tries to identify "Back" string from the website and clicks it scroll_find_click("Buy Now",scrolls=4)                                  #Tries to identify "Buy now" string by scrolling down 10 times
+click("Back")                                                           #Tries to identify "Back" string from the webpage and clicks it scroll_find_click("Buy Now",scrolls=4)                                  #Tries to identify "Buy now" string by scrolling down 10 times
 ````